+Broads Authority

-Broads Authority Planning Committee 24 June 2016 Agenda Item No 9(ii)
+Planning Committee

+9 December 2016

+Agenda item No 9

-Enforcement of Planning Control Enforcement Item for Consideration Eagles Nest, Ferry Road, Horning Unauthorised Use of Boathouse as Holiday Accommodation Report by Planning Officer (Compliance and Implementation)
+Enforcement of planning control: Eagles Nest, Ferry Road, Horning Unauthorised Use of Boathouse as Holiday Accommodation

+Report by Head of Planning and Planning Officer (Compliance and Implementation)

-Summary:Unauthorised use of boathouse as holiday accommodation.Recommendation:That authorisation is granted for the issuing of a Breach of Condition Notice and for prosecution (in consultation with the solicitor) in the event that the Breach of Condition Notice is not complied with.
+Summary: Unauthorised use of boathouse as holiday accommodation.

+Recommendation: That authorisation is granted for the issuing of a Breach of complied with.

+Condition Notice and for prosecution (in consultation with the solicitor) in the event that the Breach of Condition Notice is not